Ky had to be hearing things. Drain him dead? There was no way Magnificent Night would ever hurt him like that. “What?”

 Liem looked unimpressed, his eyebrow raised in the face of Ky’s righteous anger.
 “So?
 Feeding a demon only makes him disobedient.
 I don’t want him strong enough to fight back.
 Eventually, Fido will learn to be meek around me.
 I might feed him more, then.
 Maybe.
 His magic is still strong either way, so what does it matter?”

-Ky was starting to really understand just how Liem saw the Relic and it was only making him more upset.
+Ky was starting to really understand how Liem saw the Relic and it was only making him more upset.
 “And if he’s dead?
 How’s your stupid magic, then?
 He’s not a fucking battery; he’s a person!”
-He turned to the demon, trying not to flinch under the manic, cold glare fixed on him.
+He turned to the demon and tried not to flinch under the manic, cold glare fixed on him.
 “You called him a pet.
 Even a fucking child knows enough to feed their pets.
-You have to be the shittiest sorcerer ever to fail at something so simple as taking care of the creature that gives you magic.”
+You have to be the shittiest sorcerer ever to fail at something so simple as taking care of the creature who gives you magic.”

 Liem narrowed his eyes, and a grim smile split his face.
-“Only weak, pathetic sorcerers would ever bind to a demon in such a way as your jeweled one.
-I know what happens to weak things.
-They get devoured by the strong.
+“Only weak, pathetic sorcerers would ever bind to a demon the way you did your jeweled one.
+I know what happens to weak things, they get devoured by the strong.
 You think Fido is so fucking sweet and should be fed?
 I’ll show you firsthand what it’s like to die from a demon’s fangs.”

-Inhaling sharply, Ky turned as the door slammed shut across the room.
-“Demons don’t kill,” Ky whispered.
-Liem lowered his wand as Ky turned back slowly.
-He flinched as he met Fido’s very crazed, ice-blue eyes.
+Ky inhaled sharply and turned as the door across the room slammed shut.
+“Demons don’t kill,” he whispered.
+Liem lowered his wand as he turned back slowly.
+Ky flinched when he met Fido’s very crazed, ice-blue eyes.
 “They feed off of energy.
-They don’t need to kill to—”
+They don’t need to kill to…”

-Dread twisted in his stomach and Ky stumbled back when the tall demon lurched forward with a bloodcurdling growl.
+Dread twisted in Ky’s stomach.
+He stumbled back when the tall demon lurched forward with a bloodcurdling growl.
 Fido might have been weak and abused, but he also looked mean as fuck and really, really hungry.
-Ky knew the demons at his home had eaten rats.
-He damn well knew Demencious, the horrible overseer, had eaten other Relics, human beings, and animals all to stay alive.
-Ky didn’t want to believe it was possible, but he couldn’t dismiss the reality that the wolf demon looked like he would be more than happy to kill him if he could finally eat.
+Ky knew the demons at his home ate rats.
+He damn well knew Demencious, the horrible overseer, ate other Relics, human beings, and animals to stay alive.
+Ky didn’t want to believe it was possible, but he couldn’t dismiss the reality this wolf demon looked like he would be more than happy to kill him if he could finally eat.